kenarwong/dotnet-k8s-stack/README.md

 git clone https://github.com/<username>/dotnet-k8s-stack.git
 ```

-2. Edit the following values in the [workflow][workflow-yaml] file:
+2. Edit the following values in the configuration files in the [config folder][config-folder]:

 | Environmental Variable       | Description                                                                              |
 |------------------------------|------------------------------------------------------------------------------------------|